Child protection in school

 Duty of school staff to report child abuse

-The Child Protection Procedures for Primary and Post-Primary Schools 2017 (pdf), apart from those relating to a school’s Child Safeguarding Statement, apply to all school staff.
+The Child Protection Procedures for Primary and Post-Primary Schools (revised 2023) apply to all school staff.
+The school board is responsible for the Child Safeguarding Statement.

-If a child tells a teacher or other member of school staff that a parent or carer or any other person is harming or at risk of harming him or her, the person who receives the information should listen carefully and supportively.
-This also applies if a parent or carer or any other person discloses that he or she has harmed or is at risk of harming a child.
+If a child tells a teacher or other member of school staff that a parent or carer or any other person is harming or at risk of harming them, the person who receives the information should listen carefully and supportively.
+This also applies if a parent or carer or any other person discloses that they have harmed or are at risk of harming a child.

 School staff can access the support and advice of the school’s Designated Liaison Person (DLP).

 Registered teachers are mandated persons under the Children First Act 2015.
-Mandated persons are people who have ongoing contact with children and families and who because of their qualifications, training and experience are in a key position to protect children from harm.
+A mandated person is a person who has ongoing contact with children and families and because of their qualifications, training and experience is in a key position to protect children from harm.
 This means that among their responsibilities they must report child protection concerns over a defined threshold to Tusla.

-Under Section 4 of the Protection for Persons Reporting Child Abuse Act, 1998, nobody will be penalised for making a report of child abuse in good faith to Tusla or the Gardaí.
-If you have been penalised, you can make a complaint under the Protection for Persons Reporting Child Abuse Act 1998.
+No person will be penalised for making a report of child abuse in good faith to Tusla or the Gardaí, under Section 4 of the Protection for Persons Reporting Child Abuse Act, 1998.
+If you have been penalised, you can make a complaint under the 1998 Act.